 Renourishment Project

-The beach renourishment project will occur in three phases, with an anticipated completion date of May 2026.
-The new anticipated schedule is as follows:
+The beach renourishment project has an anticipated completion date of May 2026.

-- Phase 2 - Central Island, South Island and South Beach
+- Central Island, South Island, and South Beach

 As there are many factors that can impact the project schedule, particularly weather and marine conditions, the public is encouraged to stay updated on the project’s progress—including location schedules, an interactive map, photos, FAQs, and more.
 More information can be found as follows: